 The Wildlife Treatment Center was established at the UGA College of Veterinary Medicine to provide medical treatment and care for injured wildlife.
 Birds, turtles, squirrels and other injured creatures receive the most advanced care from our zoological medical specialists, along with ophthalmologists, radiologists, and surgeons and students.
 Once the animals have recovered, they are released to licensed rehabilitators or into their natural environment following strict guidelines set by the U.S. Fish and Wildlife Service.
+In 2014, the UGA Veterinary Teaching Hospital became an approved wildlife rehabilitation facility.

 What animals do we treat?